Vibestrate

 Skill

-Simple explanation.
-A skill is a markdown file you write once and any agent can read.
-Use it for the things that should always be true about your codebase - conventions, security rules, “we don’t do X here.”
+A skill is a markdown file you write once, and any agent can read it.
+Use it for the things that should always be true about your codebase: your conventions, your security rules, the “we don’t do X here.”

 Most “the agent did the wrong thing” problems trace back to context the agent didn’t have.
 Skills fix that without retraining a model and without padding every task description with the same boilerplate.